ENGN2912B-2018/HPC-A/README.md

 # Conclusions

 # Future Work
+### Support for change of input path
+For now GUI hasn't implement the select of the working path, so before the program is built, users have to change the vtk data path in code.
+Also, after pressing the visualization button, the GUI window does not response.
+That may lead to  the QVTKOpenGLWidget can only display the last figure of the visualization.
+Therefore, muilt-threads in GUI may be necessary.
 ### Supports for Multi-Platform
 Our main application can only work on Windows 10 operating system.
 Linux-based operating systems(including the Brown CCV environment) are not supported due to an incompatible OpenGL version.
 For the users who want to simulate the -Bénard Convection on Linux systems, we offer a [command-lind based solution](https://github.com/ENGN2912B-2018/HPC-A/blob/master/VisualizationGuide.md) that can work on both Windows and Linux.
 One possible future work for our project is to provide supports for multi-platform development.